 Fact: every child, of every age, wants a mobile phone.
 Issue: Parents have mixed feelings about when is the right time to buy a phone for their children, not to mention which make and model to get.
 Solution: we're here to help with some tips on what you should be looking out for when it comes to buying your mini-me their first mobile.

-Text me when you get there; give me 3 rings; message me when you need picking up… There’s no denying that giving your child a mobile is pretty handy when you want to make sure they’re safe and keep a virtual beady eye on them.
+Text me when you get there; give me 3 rings; message me when you need picking up… There’s no denying that giving your child a mobile is pretty handy and phones are good when you want to make sure they’re safe and keep a virtual beady eye on them.

 And with GPS tracking apps like Footprints you can literally watch their every move, aka stalk them superbly without them even knowing.